Last updated on March 9th, 2022

 Your restaurant bill will always include a cover charge – coperto.
 This usually ranges between 1-3€ per person.
 If you had an exceptional experience, you may choose to leave a few more coins, but this isn’t a requirement.
 More upscale restaurants will add to the cover charge a service charge, ranging between 10-15%.
 This will be mentioned somewhere on the menu.

 Definitely be sure to leave extra space in your luggage because there’s plenty of shopping to be done.
 Naples is the cheapest for shopping, while a “tourist premium” is inevitably paid elsewhere along the coast.
 Listed here are the top items to bring back home with you.

-Pro Tip: specialty shops and places where you’ll find excellent deals will be listed in the specific sections further in this Naples and Amalfi Coast guide.
-That said, we found the Naples airport duty free to be a complete rip off (especially for chocolates and other food items) so do not leave your shopping for the last minute!
+Specialty shops and places where you’ll find excellent deals will be listed in the specific sections further in this Naples and Amalfi Coast guide.
+That said, we found the Naples airport duty-free to be a complete rip-off (especially for chocolates and other food items) so do not leave your shopping for the last minute!

 I hope these Naples and Amalfi Coast travel tips have helped you make the first steps towards your own vacation.
 Be sure to check the following companion articles for additional resources!